nasa/GeneLab_Data_Processing/GeneLab_Reference_Annotations/Pipeline_GL-DPPD-7110_Versions/GL-DPPD-7110/GL-DPPD-7110.md

 ## Use ENTREZ IDs to map genes to respective PANTHER GO slim annotation(s) ##
 # Note: Since there can be none (indicated in the annotation table as "NA"), one, or
 # multiple ENTREZ IDs for a gene, this section contains 3 distinct parts to handle
-# each of those scenarios and create a new column in the annotation table containg the GO slim IDs
+# each of those scenarios and create a new column in the annotation table containing the GO slim IDs

 for ( curr_row in 1:dim(annot)[1] ) {